Daniel-SanchezG/MACLAS/README.md

-# MACLAS(Mineral Archaeological Clasification System)
+# MACLAS(Mineral Archaeological Classification System)

 ## A Supervised Multiclass Model for mineral classification of prehistoric personal adornments in Iberia